Equidistribution of random waves on small balls: Preliminaries

 \section{Preliminaries}

-A key technique in the study of randomisations of eigenfunctions on a manifold is to reduce questions about the expectation or variance of a random variable to problems involving sums of eigenfunctions over a spectral window.
-This approach is profitable because there is a considerable pool of literature focused on understanding the average behaviour of eigenfunctions.
-In particular, the highest order asymptotics of the kernel of the spectral projector
+A key technique in the study of randomisations of eigenfunctions is to reduce questions about the expectation or variance of a random variable to problems involving the spectral projection operator.
+(See Proposition \ref{prop:viaspec}.)
+On a compact manifold $\M$, let $\{e_j\}_{j=0}^\infty$ be a real-valued eigenbasis of the Laplacian $\Delta$ with eigenvalues $\lambda_j^2$.
+Then the spectral projection operator onto the space